Psalms For Life

 for what you’ve done, Lord.

-In company with your faithful people
+In company with all your faithful people

 I’ll put my hope in your good name.